-Cardi B & Offset's Wedding Details Prove It's Going To Be So Extra & We’re Here For It
+Cardi B’s Wedding Is Definitely Going To Be So Extra & We’re Here For It

 October of 2017 will be a time where everyone remembers that Cardi B and rapper Offset got engaged — not because we're all hopeless romantics, but because the engagement ring is the biggest rock we've all ever seen.
 Who says true love is dead?
 Look, we're not trying to diminish the proposal, which was actually really sweet.
 On Oct.
 27, Offset got down on one knee during a live concert in Philadelphia and asked for Cardi B's hand in marriage.
 Because Offset proposed in a not-so-private place, there were many people there to witness the moment (and capture it on video).
 And now that it's been a few months, everybody is anxious to hear Cardi B and Offset's wedding details, because with a ring like that, you know that wedding is going to be off-the-charts.